wp-plugins/anual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.3 =
+Added missing formats and before and after text inputs included in wp_get_archive

+= 1.2 =
+The plugin may now be translated into any language

+= 1.1.1 =
+Small Updates, improved documentation, same wicked support.

 = 1.1 =
 Shortcode added and options expanded to include all archive types.